tpriyanshu90/express-starter-for-mern--mevn-mean-apps/README.md

 3. `npm start` in project directory
 4. Server will start on http://localhost:3000

 This server will serve all static files from public folder.
-You can create a react-app and after running `npm-build` copy the static files in public folder. or you can change the path of static files to build or dist in `app.js` file.
+You can create a react-app, angular app or Vue and after running `npm-build` copy the static files in public folder. or you can change the path of static files to build or dist in `app.js` file.

 Happy Cracking!